 This may take minutes or months.
 Law enforcement officials have an array of investigative tools.
 If you think you are being investigated for criminal wrongdoing, you should call us immediately before contacting law enforcement personnel.
 You should never discuss your case with investigators, detectives, or police officers without a lawyer present.

 Before a law enforcement officer can perform a non-consensual search for evidence, he or she must obtain a warrant from a judge.
 The Fourth Amendment to the U.S. Constitution requires that a search warrant be supported by proof that probable cause exists to expect the search to produce evidence of a crime.
 The search warrant must be supported by probable cause and clearly specify the place to be searched and the things to be seized.

 Our experienced Jacksonville criminal defense attorneys can make sure your rights are protected.

 Most people are arrested physically, but some receive a Summons or a Notice to Appear.
 Usually within 24 hours of arrest, you appear before a judge who sets a bond.
 Sometimes, in the case of a misdemeanor, a judge may try to convince you to plead guilty and be sentenced.
-The attorneys at Robert Shafer & Associates can appear at bond hearings with very little advance notice to try to get the lowest bond possible.
+The attorneys at Shafer Law, P.A. can appear at bond hearings with very little advance notice to try to get the lowest bond possible.
 Often we are able to secure your release without posting a bond.